DakotaNelson/striker-security-website/_posts/2016-08-18-getting-started-in-information-security.md

 Keep in mind, though, as you read through the resources below, that security is an *enormous* field.
 Nobody can understand it all, much less be an expert at everything.
 Does that sound intimidating?
 It shouldn't - because you don't *have* to understand it all.
 Poke around in the stuff below.
 Look at the things that seem interesting.
 Skim aggressively.
 And when you find something you love?
 Dive in!

-At the end of the day, you just have to be able to learn.
-That's one of the reasons most of the people in the industry love what they do so much - if you don't, the amount of time spent immersed in new knowledge is overwhelming.
-You have to love learning, because that's what you'll be doing, day in and day out.

 ## Philosophy
 Nope, I'm not joking.
 Well, maybe a little - these articles provide a great overview of the field that is information security and how to get started.